-If you have made contributions for retirement under the Civil Service Retirement System (CSRS), including CSRS Offset, you may transfer those contributions from the Civil Service Retirement and Disability Fund into the Plan to receive credit for the service.
+If you made retirement contributions under CSRS for civilian service, including CSRS Offset, and have not taken a refund of those contributions, you may transfer those contributions from the Civil Service Retirement and Disability Fund into the Plan to receive credit for the service.
 With the transfer of contributions, your CSRS service will become part of the creditable service used to calculate your retirement benefit.
 If you do not elect a survivor benefit, you may be eligible to receive a partial refund of the contributions.
 You do not need to make any deposits in addition to the transferred amount if you made the required contributions under the other retirement system.
-However, if CSRS Offset service is credited, if and when you become eligible to receive Social Security benefits, your Plan benefit will be reduced by an amount equal to the portion of your Social Security benefit attributable to the CSRS Offset service.

-If You Received a Lump Sum Payout of Retirement Contributions
+If You Received a Lump Sum Payout of CSRS Contributions